 One of Portugal’s favourite DOP cheeses is Queijo da Serra from the Serra da Estrela mountains.

-You will need a car.
-Outside of summer it is usually quite cheap to rent a car and this will give you the freedom to explore smaller town and unusual places.
+Outside of summer it is usually quite cheap to rent a car and this will give you the freedom to explore smaller towns and unusual places.

-If you don’t have a driver’s license, it’s possible to catch the train from Lisbon to Tomar, or Lisbon or Porto to Aveiro.
+If you don’t have a driver’s license, it’s possible to catch the train from Lisbon or Porto to bigger places like Coimbra, Aveiro and Tomar.
 There is also a network of coach buses that will take you to Nazarè or Obidos.